Stingers: episode guide

 Tuesday, September 28, 1999

-While investigating a heroin racket, Church encounters his Nephew, Matt, who has fallen victim to the needle.
+While investigating a heroin racket, Church comes across a familiar face, a nephew, Matt, who is trapped in the cycle of addiction.
 Church spends time with Matt, experiencing the emotional, rather than criminal, side of addiction.
-Driven by revenge, Church uses unorthodox tactics to get to the top of the drug chain, leaving the Unit to wonder if his action are part of the sting, or whether Church is following his own agenda.
+Driven by revenge, Church uses unorthodox tactics to get to the top of the drug chain, leaving the Unit to wonder if his actions are part of the sting, or whether Church is following his own agenda.

 The Long Haul